mchung/heroku-buildpack-wordpress/README.markdown

 # Heroku buildpack: WordPress on Heroku
+# this very good way to deploy outr project
 ### See also
 Heroku now (2015) supports PHP in the standard stack.
 * [Deploying WordPress to Heroku](https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku)